22 March 2022

 Even though water supply has been improved in some parts of the world through the expansion of sewage systems, for example, the problem is likely to become more acute in the future: Rising temperatures, lack of precipitation and the associated persistent droughts and falling groundwater levels will lead to an increase in water shortages worldwide.
 The WMO fears that more than five billion people will be affected by 2050.
 According to the UN, the world population will then have grown to 9.7 billion people.
 This means a lack of drinking water for more than half of humanity.

-The water in the Nyangao region, around St. Walburg's Hospital, is pumped up from a depth of about 40 metres and is actually not suitable as drinking water because of its high salt content.
-Nevertheless, it is drunk daily by many residents there, as the alternative of fresh bottled water is often too expensive.
+The water in the Nyangao region, around the St. Walburg’s Hospitalis pumped up from a depth of around 40 meters and is not actually suitable as drinking water due to its high salt content.
+Nevertheless, many local residents drink it every day, as the alternative of fresh bottled water is often too expensive.

 It is to be hoped that today's World Water Day will also counteract future water problems worldwide.
 Maybe it will help to make us think a little about our morning ritual and act sustainably; we won't let the shower run quite so long, and we'll turn off the tap when we don't need it.
 Because let's face it, that cup of coffee tastes a lot better when you've already made a small contribution to improving the health of people around the world in the first hour of the day?